Premiership of Doug Ford: Omicron variant

 During the emergence of the Omicron variant of COVID-19 in December 2021 and January 2022, Ford's government announced in December 2021 new restrictions on indoor settings.
 After growing calls for third or booster doses of COVID-19 vaccines, the government allowed all Ontarians over 18 years of age to receive a third dose on December 20, 2021.

 On January 3, 2022, Ford announced that Ontario would be moving into modified Step 2 on January 5, closing indoor dining, gyms, movie theatres and schools.

 Cannabis

 Ford supports allowing licensed private retailers to sell cannabis, rather than a government monopoly like the LCBO.

 Ford opposed the legalization of recreational cannabis.
 On January 22, 2019, Huffington Post reported that Ford's youngest daughter Kyla, a bodybuilder and fitness trainer, had posted videos promoting health benefits of CBD oil, a cannabis product which typically does not contain the psychoactive compound present in marijuana.
 Various publications claimed Kyla's promotion wasn't lawful.
 Ford's daughter took down the posts, but neither Ford nor his daughter commented on them.

+Private jet controversy

+In April 2026, Ford's government purchased a $28.9 million Bombardier 650 luxury private jet, intended to be used by the premier for travel.
+After backlash from the public and opposition parties, the government announced their intention to sell the jet.